jaruizes/platform-argo-crossplane/README.md

-we'll see our composition installed:
+We'll see the composition installed:

 ```bash
 NAME               XR-KIND            XR-APIVERSION             AGE